danicat/pacgo/step02/README.md

 The cooked mode is the one that we are used to use.
 In this mode every input that the terminal receives is preprocessed, meaning that the system intercepts special characters to give them special meaning.

-Note: Special characters inclue backspace, delete, Ctrl+D, Ctrl+C, arrow keys and so on...
+Note: Special characters include backspace, delete, Ctrl+D, Ctrl+C, arrow keys and so on...

 The raw mode is the opposite: data is passed as is, without any kind of preprocessing.